-The GIS Council develops strategies, standards and policies as it relates to the creation and use of geospatial data and geographic information system technologies for Nebraska.
+The GIS Council develops strategies, standards and policies related to the creation and use of geospatial data and geographic information system technologies for Nebraska.
 The council's interagency and intergovernmental coordination efforts focus on facilitating data sharing, coordinating joint database development, developing GIS enterprise services, data and system standards, and education.
-The council represents interests among state, local and federal government agencies and other stakeholders needing access to data.
-The council is affiliated with national coordination efforts through the Federal Geographic Data Committee and the National States Geographic Information Council.
+The council represents state, local and federal government agencies and other stakeholders needing access to data.
+The council is affiliated with nationally coordinated efforts through the Federal Geographic Data Committee and the National States Geographic Information Council.